mirix/stocktree/README.md

 # stocktree

-Overview of stockmarkets in an intuitive and interactive way
+Overview of stockmarkets in an intuitive and interactive way.

+Check pages/home.py for further info.